The technical writing process: how Hackmamba ships content

 We use Boki's technical review agent for the first half of this review.
 It audits technical terms for accuracy, validates that sources back every claim, checks code behavior, and flags anywhere the piece loses coherence as a technical argument.
 Using Boki for technical reviews has cut our writers' back-and-forth with human content marketers by nearly 65%.
 Every round of revision that Boki catches before a human sees the draft is time saved on both sides.

-When I review technical articles, I'm checking across four layers.
+"When I review technical articles, I'm checking across four layers.
 First, technical accuracy: are the claims, terminology, and any code or commands actually correct and current?
-Second, I check for clarity and flow: I scan for long sentences or paragraphs, repetition, filler openers, etc. Third, structure: does the piece have a clear argument or one central takeaway?
-Does it narrate a story?
-And fourth, I do a SEO check. - Rocio Berardo, Growth specialist and content marketer at Hackmamba
+Second, clarity and flow: I look for repetition, filler, and anything that slows the reader down.
+Third, structure: does the piece have a clear argument and central takeaway?
+And fourth, SEO." - Rocio Berardo, Growth Specialist and Content Marketer at Hackmamba

 Editor review and proofreading

 The final pass under content marketing is our technical editor.
 At this point, the content has undergone grammar and technical review.
-The editor's job is to catch anything that slipped through, including grammatical errors, sentences that don't land, and transitions that break the flow.
+The editor's job is to catch anything that slipped through, including grammatical errors, sentences that do not land, and transitions that break the flow.
 This is the last human checkpoint before the content goes to the client.

 As a technical editor, I make sure that the language is clear and concise.
 I also double check everything against the Hackmamba (or the client's) style guide so that the spelling, grammar, and other conventions are consistent.
 Finally, I proofread for any typos or errors in the piece before it goes on to the final review stage. - Stella Clymer, Technical Editor at Hackmamba